Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Troubleshooting the Double-Sided Tape for Attaching SwitchBot Lock to the Front Door Has Come Off.
+### Troubleshooting the Double-Sided Tape for Attaching SwitchBot Lock Pro to the Front Door Has Come Off.

 Thank you for reporting this issue.
 We apologize for any inconvenience caused.